JohnPaulCAcosta/JohnPaulCAcosta/README.md

 # Howdy! 👋
-# I am a junior studying Statistics at Texas A&M University
+# I am a senior studying Statistics at Texas A&M University
 # I have chosen to minor in Computer Science and Mathematics

 <!--